aspose-3d/Aspose.3D-Doc-md/english/python-net/developer-guide/3d-objects/split-mesh/_index.md

 ---

 ## **Split All Meshes of a Scene Per Material**
 Developers may require to split all meshes of a scene into several sub meshes per material.
-The SplitMesh method will not split a mesh of the scene If it has been assigned a single material.
+The `split_mesh` method will not split a mesh of the scene If it has been assigned a single material.
 Developers can now achieve this by using [Aspose.3D for Python via .NET](https://products.aspose.com/3d/python-net/) API.

 {{% alert color="primary" %}}

-SplitMeshPolicy enum specifies the data policy used in mesh splitting algorithm, it supports two policies, share data between sub-meshes or each sub-mesh has its own data (only used data).
+`SplitMeshPolicy` enum specifies the data policy used in mesh splitting algorithm, it supports two policies, share data between sub-meshes or each sub-mesh has its own data (only used data).

 {{% /alert %}}